Italian Coffee Culture: How to Order Coffee in Italy and 12 Types to Order

 Italian Coffee

+Coffee is serious part of many different cultures around the world.
+You have Arabic coffee, Turkish coffee, Vietnamese coffee, Australian Coffee Culture, and of course Italian coffee.
 Along with food, coffee is an integral part of Italian culture.
 The Italians take coffee very seriously.
 If you've never had authentic Italian coffee or haven't ordered it in Italy and are planning a trip there sometime soon, this guide is for you.

-Rules of Italian Coffee Culture
+The Taste of Italian Coffee

 Interestingly, coffee bars in Italy (no coffee houses in Italy unless you opt for a tourist-frequented chain) tend to have the name Bar outside the premises, with no other name.
 The coffee in those bars is more expensive when you are in the more touristy areas.
 If you want a frugal Italian Coffee experience, go to one of the quieter side alleys for your cup of Joe.

-When Ordering Italian Coffee in Italy
+1. When Ordering Italian Coffee in Italy

 It is standard practice in most establishments throughout Italy for you to pay for the caffe or coffee first, and then you can go over to a counter, choose from a range of the best Italian coffee brands, and order the drink you would like.

-Caffe Al Banca (Coffee at the Counter)
+2. Caffe Al Banca (Coffee at the Counter)

 The most common way that Italians drink coffee in a bar is at the counter.
 This is the cheapest choice and generally involves ordering and then downing the coffee in one like a shot of something vital while you stand at the counter.
 So, it takes approximately five minutes from serving to finishing.
 However, if you are interested in sitting and savoring your coffee, you will pay more to sit at one of the tables.
 To drink like a local, though, stand at the counter at least once when ordering coffee in Italy.